-Carol Pelletier has exhibited in over 50 solo and group shows nationwide, including the Attleboro Art Museum, the Becket Arts Center, the Cultural Center at Rocky Neck, the Huntington Museum of Art, the Oglebay Institute, Soren Christensen, Isalos Fine Art, Olson-Larsen Gallery, Berea College and Marietta College to name a few.
+Carol Pelletier is the Chair of Fine Arts and Professor of Art at Endicott College, located on the north shore of Boston.
+Carol has taught multiple workshops on painting and cold wax methods at some of New England’s well known art institutions such as, the Truro Center for the Arts at Castle Hill on Cape Cod, Snow Farm in Williamsburg, Ma, and the Peabody Essex Museum in Salem Massachusetts.
+She has exhibited in over 60 solo and group shows nationwide, including the Cynthia Winings Gallery, the Albrecht-Kemper Museum of Art, Julie Heller East in Provincetown, the Cape Cod Museum of Art, the Attleboro Art Museum, the Becket Arts Center, the Huntington Museum of Art, the Oglebay Institute, Soren Christensen, Isalos Fine Art, Olson-Larsen Gallery, Berea College and Marietta College to name a few.
 She has received three National Endowment for the Arts Grants, including a Fellowship grant to honor her achievement in the field of Fine Arts.
 She has also received a Mellon Foundation grant and is a Salzburg Fellow.
-She has completed artist residencies and workshops at the Vermont Studio Center, the Bay of Fundy in Nova Scotia, the Walter Gropius Master Artist workshop at the Huntington Museum of Art and the Augusta Heritage Center at Elkins College.
-Her work has been in multiple catalogue exhibitions and publications including the New American Paintings Magazine, Creative Quarterly: The Journal of Art and Design, the Bloom Literary Journal, Visual Overture and RiverLit Magazines.
-She is also represented by the River Gallery in Chattanooga, Tennessee.
+Her work has been in multiple catalog exhibitions and publications including the most recent shows at the Julie Heller Gallery in Provincetown, MA, titled Thinking Sideways, curated by Nancy Natale and the Cape Cod Museum of Art in Dennis, MA.
+Other publications include, the New American Paintings juried by Beth Venn, Studio Visit Magazine, juried by Carl Belz, Creative Quarterly, Bloom Literary Journal in Los Angeles, ProWax Journal, Artscope: New England’s Culture Magazine, Visual Overture and RiverLit Magazines.
+She is represented by the Cynthia Winings Gallery in Blue Hill, Maine.